-Decommissioning will involve the removal of the M100P and all associated equipment.
-This will be a reverse of the installation procedures outlined in Section 2.5.1.
-The device is planned to be removed from site by a Multi Cat vessel in 1 day, and its mooring lines and anchors, and the Wave Rider buoy are planned to be removed from site by a Multi Cat vessel in a further 1 day.
+Decommissioning will involve the removal of the RSP system and all associated equipment.
+This will be a reverse of the installation procedures outlined above.
+The RSP system is planned to be removed from site by a Mulit Cat vessel in 2 days, and its mooring lines and anchors, and the scientific equipment are planned to be removed from site by a Multi Cat vessel in 2 further days.